-- 9 OPC's drafting work is regulated by the Legal Services Directions.
+9 OPC's drafting work is regulated by the Legal Services Directions.
 All Bill and regulation drafting is tied to OPC and budget funded.
-OPC also drafts other legislative instruments for government clients on a fee for service basis. - 10 OPC's drafting work is done by highly skilled lawyers working in small team arrangements.
+OPC also drafts other legislative instruments for government clients on a fee for service basis.

+10 OPC's drafting work is done by highly skilled lawyers working in small team arrangements.

-- It is critical to OPC's ability to meet short term demands, and for the long term functioning of the Office for OPC to recruit, train and retain highly skilled staff. - OPC is a small, specialised agency that is focused solely on legislative drafting and publishing.
-This enables OPC to perform our functions in a way that delivers high quality products extremely efficiently. - OPC's principal responsibility in relation to drafting is to deliver the government's legislation program for Bills and regulations.
-While doing this OPC is also working on expanding the volume of its fee for service work. - 14 First Parliamentary Counsel (FPC) also has an obligation under the Legislation Act 2003 to encourage high standards in the drafting of legislative instruments.
+11 It is critical to OPC's ability to meet short term demands, and for the long term functioning of the Office for OPC to recruit, train and retain highly skilled staff.

+12 OPC is a small, specialised agency that is focused solely on legislative drafting and publishing.
+This enables OPC to perform our functions in a way that delivers high quality products extremely efficiently.

+13 OPC's principal responsibility in relation to drafting is to deliver the government's legislation program for Bills and regulations.
+While doing this OPC is also working on expanding the volume of its fee for service work.

+14 First Parliamentary Counsel (FPC) also has an obligation under the Legislation Act 2003 to encourage high standards in the drafting of legislative instruments.
 FPC must cause steps to be taken to promote the legal effectiveness, clarity, and intelligibility to anticipated users of legislative instruments.
-FPC is working on a number of initiatives to achieve this. - OPC's Publications Group delivers legislative publishing services to, and on behalf of, the whole of the Australian Government through the Legislation Register to meet OPC's obligations under the Legislation Act 2003. - The Legislation Register is the whole-of-government legislative publishing and management information system.
+FPC is working on a number of initiatives to achieve this.

+15 OPC's Publications Group delivers legislative publishing services to, and on behalf of, the whole of the Australian Government through the Legislation Register to meet OPC's obligations under the Legislation Act 2003.

+16 The Legislation Register is the whole-of-government legislative publishing and management information system.
 The Legislation Register contains Acts, legislative instruments, the Government Notices and Special Gazettes, and related information.
 The Legislation Register also contains compilations of all Acts and legislative instruments currently in force.
-These are authoritative for the purposes of court proceedings. - More than 70 government entities administer or contribute to current Legislation Register content, and use the Legislation Register data to manage their legislation.
+These are authoritative for the purposes of court proceedings.

+17 More than 70 government entities administer or contribute to current Legislation Register content, and use the Legislation Register data to manage their legislation.
 OPC relies on fees paid by these clients to fund aspects of the Publications Group operations, and recovers the cost of core services through annual fees.
 Government entities who choose to use additional services pay additional fees.

+18 The Legislation Register will be redeveloped over the next 2 to 3 years.
+The redevelopment is an opportunity to increase the efficiency, useability, functionality and responsiveness of all levels of the Legislation Register.
+It is also an opportunity to review current technologies to ensure the Legislation Register remains technically viable into the future.